shev-pro/mpi-word-count/readme.md

 All counting processing is gathered under ```worker_process_files``` function, which receives a list of files and returns `WordFreq` structure which contains processing result.
-Internally, is used modified version of HashTable which stores frequencies and LinkedList which is used to store.
+Internally, is used modified version of HashTable which stores frequencies and LinkedList which is used to store words.
 HashTable when created, accepts size, this is important value, because it should be near 20% of
 HT items for better performance/memory.
 If you know that files has high entropy (essentially a lot of different words), put in ``wc_constants.h``
 WF_HT_SIZE to approx count of words * 5.

-LinkedList contains words because HT itself is not using strings as keys (this should be very slow) but crc32 of string.
-By the way, LinkedList with words is great, when we need to sort words in lexicographic order before returning result.
+LinkedList contains words because HT itself is not using raw strings as keys (this should be very slow) but crc32.
+By the way, having LinkedList with words is great, especially when we need to sort words in a lexicographic order before returning result.

 ### Merging process

 The only one process which performs the final "merging" of results is master, this is sequential part of project, but it is incredibly fast.
-Workers, as said before, delivers to master just sorted results, so the one thing to do is to merge results, which can be done in O(n).
+Workers, as said before, delivers to master just sorted results, so the one thing to do is to merge results, which can be done in approximately O(n).

 ### Message passing architecture

 This project uses a very small subset of features available in MPI, this is caused by using very simple Map/Reduce architecture.
 As it is possible to see in ``wc_mpi_helpers.h`` was used simple standard ``MPI_Send``.
 In reduce process is used `MPI_Pack/MPI_Unpack`, for passing complex data and ``MPI_Get_count`` with ``MPI_Probe`` for dynamic memory allocation sizes.

 #### Why not using master as scheduler?